GLOBAL MARKETS-Stocks set new highs, dollar weakens on data

-* Wall Street stocks eke out fresh record highs, as does MSCI
+* Wall Street indexes eke out fresh record highs, as does MSCI

 * Oil near five-month high in most bullish week since July